Roman Catholic Diocese of Dallas: 1954 to present

-After Lynch's death, Gorman automatically succeeded him as bishop of the Diocese of Dallas-Fort Worth.
+After Lynch's death, Gorman succeeded him as bishop of the Diocese of Dallas-Fort Worth.
 Gorman revived the Texas Catholic newspaper, which had been suspended since 1894.
-He constructed 25 parochial schools and erected 20 new parishes.
+He oversaw construction of 25 parochial schools and 20 new parishes.
 In 1969, the Vatican separated the Diocese of Dallas-Fort Worth into the Diocese of Dallas and the Diocese of Fort Worth.

-Bishop Thomas Tschoepe from San Angelo was appointed by Pope Paul VI in 1969 as bishop of the new Diocese of Dallas.In 1989, the Vatican erected the Diocese of Tyler, taking eastern counties from the Diocese of Dallas.
-Pope John Paul II in 1989 appointed Bishop Charles Grahmann from the Diocese of Victoria in Texas to serve as a coadjutor bishop in Dallas to assist Tschoepe, When Tschoepe retired in 1990, Grahmann automatically succeeded him as bishop.
+Bishop Thomas Tschoepe from San Angelo was appointed by Pope Paul VI in 1969 as bishop of the new Diocese of Dallas.
+In 1989, the Vatican erected the Diocese of Tyler, taking eastern counties from the Diocese of Dallas.
+Pope John Paul II in 1989 appointed Bishop Charles Grahmann from the Diocese of Victoria in Texas to serve as a coadjutor bishop in Dallas to assist Tschoepe.
+Grahmann succeeded him as bishop in 1990.

 During his tenure in Dallas, Grahmann created new parishes for Hispanic, Vietnamese and other Catholics moving into the diocese.
 He also opened the John Paul II High School in Plano.
-By the time Grahmann retired in 2007, the Catholic population had expanded from 200,000 to nearly a million.

 The next bishop of Dallas was Auxiliary Bishop Kevin Farrell from the Archdiocese of Washington, appointed by Pope Benedict XVI in 2007.
-In 2010, Benedict XVI named Reverend J. Douglas Deshotel and Monsignor Mark J. Seitz as auxiliary bishops of the diocese.
+In 2010, Benedict XVI named J. Douglas Deshotel and Mark J. Seitz as auxiliary bishops of the diocese.
 In 2016, Pope Francis named Farrell as prefect of the Dicastery for the Laity, Family and Life in Rome.
 To replace Farrell in Dallas, Francis appointed Bishop Edward J. Burns from the Diocese of Juneau.
-The pope also appointed Monsignor Gregory Kelly of Dallas as auxiliary bishop in the diocese.
+Gregory Kelly of Dallas was made an auxiliary bishop.